 03. Which knot the beginners should try first?

-Ans: We recommend, the beginner should go with the Improved Clinch Fishing Knot first.
+Ans: We recommend, that the beginner should go with the Improved Clinch Fishing Knot first.
 Because it is more reliable and simpler than the Palomar knot.

 04. Is the improved clinch knot good for fluorocarbon?